Winter In Banff Canada

 If you haven't visited the Upper Hot Springs yet now would be a great time to do so.
 Studies say that taking a dip in 38C-40C two or three hours before sleep can help improve your sleep as the hot water relaxes your muscles and body.
 So after a long day of adventuring and walking, jumping in those hot springs would be a great idea!

-One of the main reasons a lot of people tend to come to Banff Canada, more specifically Lake Louise is because of the world-class Ice Magic Festival.
-Where ice sculptors from around the world come to compete and show off their talents and create some insane sculptures, completely made of ice.
-On top of that, skating on the famous Lake Louise is a huge highlight or any winter trip to Banff Canada.
-Did we mention an Ice Castle gets built on the lake that you can skate on?
-We will get to that a bit later.
+One of the main reasons a lot of people tend to plan a trip during winter in Banff is because of Lake Louise's world-class Ice Magic Festival.
+Ice sculptors from around the world come to compete and show off their talents and create some insane sculptures, completely made of ice.
+On top of that, skating on the famous Lake Louise is one of the unforgettable things to do in Banff you won't regret.

-Not only is the castle amazing the ice sculptures are MIND-BLOWING.
-They are so good it’s hard to believe that someone carved them out of massive blocks of ice.
-During the festival itself (you can view schedules and more information here) you can actually watch as these specialists take blocks and turn them into art.
+During the festival itself (you can view schedules and more information here) you can actually watch the carvers take massive blocks of ice and turn them into art.
 At the end, there is voting that the public can participate in to choose an overall winner.
 The sculptures stay in Lake Louise throughout the winter, so if you don't attend the festival itself don't worry.

-At this point, there's no way you haven't worked up a bit of an appetite and are looking for the next perfect meal in Banff Canada.
-Look no further than the Lakeview Lounge within the Lake Louise Fairmont Hotel.
-This little lounge offers amazing views of the lake from the warmth and comfort of the beautiful Fairmont.
+At this point, there's no way you haven't worked up a bit of an appetite, especially if you went skating.
+The Lakeview Lounge within the Lake Louise Fairmont Hotel offers amazing views of the lake from the warmth and comfort of the beautiful Fairmont.
 While the Lakeview Lounge may be a bit more expensive, the view is worth it and so is the food.

-Of all the things to do in Banff, skating and snowshoeing are two of the most iconic.
-Lake Louise transforms into a true winter wonderland and it’s super easy to rent some skates and enjoy the ice castle on the famous frozen lake or hike around the perimeter and find some frozen waterfalls.
-Spend your afternoon enjoying the snow and taking in how beautiful this area becomes when it’s covered in a white blanket.
-Walking around the lake is one of our favourite things to do in Banff during the winter, we love how it seems to transport you to a different place, a quiet, relaxing and illustriously beautiful place.
-Seeing the hotel from across the lake covered in snow with people enjoying their free time is also extremely heartwarming.
-Don't forget to dress warm and perhaps grab a delicious cup of hot cocoa to take with you.
+Walking around the lake is one of our favourite things to do in Banff in winter, we love how it seems to transport you to a different place, a quiet, relaxing and illustriously beautiful place.
+Seeing the hotel from across the lake covered in snow with people enjoying their free time with friends and family is also extremely heartwarming.
+Don't forget to dress warm and perhaps grab another delicious cup of hot cocoa to take outside with you.

 If skating or winter walks don't interest you, spend your afternoon shredding the slopes at the world famous Lake Louise Ski Resort.
 They do offer discounted afternoon tickets so it's a win-win if you haven't shaken off the snowboard/skiing bug quite yet.